 April 10, 2025

-Trump is Handing Our National Security to… Who?
+Trump is Handing Our National Security to

 Right-wing internet troll Laura Loomer is firing top national security professionals across the Trump administration.